eProsima/Micro-CDR/README.md

 *eProsima MicroCDR* is a *C* library implementing the *CDR* standard serialization methods.
 This library is focused on embedded and resource-limited systems.

-*MicroCDR* uses a static buffer, and allow to serialize and deserialize in both, big endianness and little endianness.
+*MicroCDR* uses static buffers, and allow serializing and deserializing in both, big endianness and little endianness.

+The main structure of *MicroCDR* is the `ucdrStream`.
+It represents a XCDR byte stream where data is de/serialized acording to the XTYPES standard.
+This structure is composed by a seft-contained linked list of raw static buffers, that is, these buffers are used to de/serialize the data, as well as to keep the information of the linked list.

 ## Usage examples
 This is a code example showing the serialization and deserialization of a string.